StartWork: Jobs for People on Income Support

 Introducing StartWork

-The number of people receiving Income Support, Alberta’s program to help families and individuals with basic living costs, is at a five-year high.
-Income Support rarely provides enough for a decent standard of living, especially when the recipient is considered ‘expected to work’.
+The number of people receiving Alberta Income Support, the government’s program to help families and individuals with basic living costs, is at a five-year high.
+Income Support rarely provides enough for a decent standard of living, and many recipients are ready to move towards steady employment and fair living wages.

-In 2026 the focus is on opportunities in the skilled trades.
+In 2026, Momentum's focus is on opportunities in the skilled trades and service jobs.

 - A construction crew with a foreman who understands addiction recovery and can insist on work conditions that help the team stay sober.